 You have been told over and over again to listen to your heart, but the people telling you this are not telling you the other half of the story.
 You probably already know what I'm talking about.
 There are hundreds of culturally familiar phrases like, "Follow your heart," "Always listen to your heart because it's always right," or "Your heart knows things that your mind can't explain."
 These quotes are literally all over the internet.
-There are also thousands of quotes on Pinterest, Instagram, and elsewhere that would seem to tell us to follow our hearts above all else.
-When it comes to your marriage, following your heart and only your heart will cause you more misery and heartache (see what I just did there?) than nearly anything else.
+There are also thousands of quotes on Pinterest, Instagram, and elsewhere that would seem to tell us to follow our hearts and feelings above all else.
+When it comes to your marriage, following your heart and only your heart will cause you more misery and heartache than nearly anything else.

 Your Heart is All About Feelings